Josh Hart: Los Angeles Lakers (2017–2019)

 Hart was selected in the first round of the 2017 NBA draft by the Utah Jazz with the 30th overall pick.
 He was subsequently traded to the Los Angeles Lakers along with the 42nd overall pick, Thomas Bryant, in exchange for the Lakers' 28th overall pick, Tony Bradley.
 In his first start on December 14, 2017, Hart recorded a double-double against the Cleveland Cavaliers, scoring 11 points and grabbing 10 rebounds.
 Hart fractured his left hand in practice on February 28 and was sidelined until the end of March.
 In his final game as a rookie, Hart scored a career-high 30 points against the Los Angeles Clippers, shooting 7 of 9 from three.
 Hart finished the season averaging 7.9 points per game and 4.2 rebounds per game, recording 8 double-doubles.
 Hart shot 39.6% from three, leading the team in three-point percentage.

 Hart was named the league MVP of the 2018 NBA Summer League after averaging 24.2 points and 5.2 rebounds per game and setting a new Summer League game-high of 37 points for the Lakers' players.
 Prior to the 2018–19 season, he switched his jersey to No. 3 after playing with No. 5 as a rookie.
 On March 28, 2019, the Lakers announced that Hart had undergone a successful ultrasonic debridement procedure on his right knee patellar tendon and was expected to miss the remainder of 2018–19 season.

 New Orleans Pelicans (2019–2022)

 On July 6, 2019, the Lakers traded Hart, Lonzo Ball, Brandon Ingram, the draft rights to De'Andre Hunter, two first round picks, a first-round pick swap, and cash to the New Orleans Pelicans for All-Star Anthony Davis.

 On February 16, 2021, Hart scored a season-high 27 points and grabbed nine rebounds during a 144–113 win against the Memphis Grizzlies.
+Following the season, Hart became a restricted free agent and re-signed with New Orleans on a three-year, $38 million contract.

 On November 13, 2021, Hart recorded a career-high 11 assists in a 112–101 win over the Memphis Grizzlies.